Cheapest Hamilton County Heating Oil Price History

 Adoption of solar home heating systems in Hamilton

 Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 16,434 homes in Hamilton are heated with active solar arrays.
-This is a 87% gain from 2020, when 8,778 homes utilized active solar heating.
+Currently, 16,434 homes in Hamilton are heated with active solar arrays.
+This is a 45% gain from 2022, when 11,314 homes used active solar heating.

 Hamilton County Heating Oil Trends